Itaú MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns full account objects with extended creditData, specifies the HTTP endpoint, and mentions the batch shape.
-It distinguishes from sibling tools that likely return summaries.
+The description clearly states that the tool returns full account objects with extended creditData, specifying the HTTP endpoint and batch structure.
+It distinguishes itself from sibling tools like list_accounts by emphasizing detail per ID.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.